American Society of Plastic Surgeons

 • Microsurgery: High magnification to repair or reconnect severed nerves and tendons, common in trauma cases and often used to reattach severed fingers or limbs.

 • Mohs surgery: A surgical procedure that's used when skin cancer is like an iceberg.
-Beneath the skin, the cancerous cells cover a much larger region and there are no defined borders.
+Beneath the skin, the cancerous cells cover a much larger region with no defined borders.

 • MRI: Magnetic resonance imaging; a painless test to view tissue similar to an x-ray.